 If for some reason the update cannot be completed successfully, an error message appears to indicate the problem.
 The system is reverted to its state previous to the update attempt.

 After you upgrade

 After an upgrade, XenMobile requires a restart.
-Use the XenMobile CLI to restart XenMobile Server.
+Use the XenMobile CLI to restart the XenMobile Server.
 It’s important that you clear your browser cache after the system restarts.

-If functionality involving outgoing connections stop working, and you haven’t changed your connections configuration, check the XenMobile Server log for errors such as the following: “Unable to connect to the VPP Server: Host name ‘192.0.2.0’ does not match the certificate subject provided by the peer”
+If functionality involving outgoing connections stop working, and you haven’t changed your connection configuration, check the XenMobile Server log for errors such as the following: “Unable to connect to the VPP Server: Host name ‘192.0.2.0’ does not match the certificate subject provided by the peer”

-The certificate validation error indicates that you need to disable host name verification on XenMobile Server.
+The certificate validation error indicates that you need to disable host name verification on the XenMobile Server.
 By default, host name verification is enabled on outgoing connections except for the Microsoft PKI server.
 If host name verification breaks your deployment, change the server property disable.hostname.verification to true.
 The default value of this property is false.

 Citrix publishes new versions or important updates of XenMobile to Citrix.com.
 At the same time, a notice is sent to the contact on record for each customer.